Regional Economics Team

-The Economics Team’s goal is to establish a methodological and procedural foundation for the systematic comparison and improvement of global and regional land use, production and trade models used for analysis of climate change impact, as well as mitigation and adaptation in the agricultural sector.
+The Regional Economics Team’s goal is to establish a methodological and procedural foundation for the systematic comparison and improvement of regional land use, production and trade models used for analysis of climate change impact, as well as mitigation and adaptation in the agricultural sector.

 The main objectives of the team are to:

 1) Improve documentation, standardization and transparency of economic data and models.

 2) Develop “Representative Agricultural Pathways” or RAPs matching the concentration pathways and socio-economic pathways being developed by the global integrated assessment communities.